 The software uses SMTP to send email notifications (for example, when new client software is available for installation).
 The voice mail system uses SMTP to transport composed messages between the distributed servers.
-SMTP services are also required by the Event Notification feature.
+SMTP services are also required for the Event Notification feature to work.